Ahmadu Bello: Northernisation

 overtake those people, and be able to reach our common destination together.

 Economy

 Various institutions were created under Bello, including the Northern Nigeria Development Corporation (NNDC), Bank of the North and Northern Nigeria Investments Ltd (NNIL).
 NNDC was a holding company with capital sourced from the region's marketing board while NNIL was a partnership between the Commonwealth Development Corporation and NNDC created to assist in the industrial development in Northern Nigeria.

 Education

-Bello initiated plans to modernise traditional Koranic education in Northern Nigeria.
+Bello initiated plans to modernise traditional Quranic education in Northern Nigeria.
 He set up a commission to this effect and gave official recognition to the schools.
 The commission recommended the introduction of secular subjects in the schools and creation of different classes for pupils.

 Part of his educational objectives was building a school in each province in Northern Nigeria.

 Final years

 Bello's final years were characterized by his earlier years.
 A major priority of his was making sure the region was at par politically and economically with the Western and Eastern regions.
 This contributed to the decision to replace both Southerners and Europeans in the Northern region's civil services with Northerners, a policy that received criticism from opposition leaders such as Ibrahim Imam.